Sunshine, Victoria: The Sunshine Estate and H. V. McKay's civic works

 The land that H. V. McKay had earlier purchased to build housing for his workers on was developed by McKay as the Sunshine Estate.
 This housing estate was developed with superficial similarity to some street plans of cities created by followers of the Garden city movement, an influential town planning movement of the early 20th century.
 Infrastructure and amenities established by McKay for the Sunshine Estate and the rest of Sunshine included electric street lighting, parks and sporting grounds, public buildings, schools, and a library.
 The town of Sunshine (not a suburb of Melbourne at this point) became regarded as a model industry-centred community.
 Housing for the McKay's employees swelled the local population and the town of Sunshine was touted as the "Birmingham of Australia".

-Post-war Sunshine
+Post-World War II

 After WWII, Sunshine increasingly became connected to the sprawling city of Melbourne as car-based travel enabled people to leave the inner city suburbs and move into houses on larger blocks in suburbia.
 In 1951, the old Shire of Braybrook was abolished and the City of Sunshine was established.

 Sunshine was not immune when many Australian-based manufacturing industries started winding down during and after the 1970s.
 In 1992, the Massey Ferguson factory, formerly the Sunshine Harvester Works, was demolished to make way for the development of the Sunshine Marketplace.

 On 15 December 1994, the City of Sunshine was abolished and Sunshine became part of the newly created City of Brimbank.